-By now I have covered this Singapore to Thailand route a whole bunch of times, following various inland and coastal routes, on trains, planes and automobiles.
-But my favourite will forever be the rail routes where I have travelled the entire way from Singapore to Bangkok by train.
-At the same time, there isn’t exactly a direct Singapore to Bangkok train, or even a direct train from Singapore to Kuala Lumpur either, because of the border crossing.
+At the same time, there isn’t exactly a direct Singapore to Bangkok train, or even a direct train from Singapore to Kuala Lumpur, because of the border crossing.
 Meaning there will be some stopping and changing along the way.
-But it’s still a fantastic journey, with some amazing stops along the way, which I highlight in the various stages from Singapore to Thailand by Train.
+But it’s still a fantastic journey, with some amazing stops along the way, which I will highlight in the various stages below, travelling from Singapore to Thailand by Train.

 - Travel from Singapore to Johor Bahru: 1 hour

-- Train from Johor Bahru to Kuala Lumpur: 4 hours
+- Train from Johor Bahru to Kuala Lumpur: 7+ hours (via Gemas)

 - Train from Kuala Lumpur to Thailand Border (Padang Besar): 6 hours